vermaritika04/To-Do-List-Application/README.md

 ## Features

--Add any number of tasks using the input box and clicking 'Add Todo'.
+Add Tasks: Enter task descriptions into the input box and click 'Add Todo' to add them to the list.

--Delete tasks from the list according to your choice.
+Delete Tasks: Remove tasks from the list by selecting them and choosing the delete option.

--Empty inputs cannot be added as tasks.
+Input Validation: Empty inputs are prevented from being added as tasks to maintain data integrity.

-> This Application was created using JavaScript, React.js, and HTML/CSS.
+Technology Stack: Developed using JavaScript for functionality, React.js for dynamic user interface updates, and HTML/CSS for structure and styling.